HKUST-Network/spring2025pg/_checkpoints/cp3.md

 ```
 to get/set the advertised window size in the packet header.
 # Congestion Control
-Flow control is related to CWND, which we can get the value in the sender.
+Congestion control is related to CWND, which we can get the value in the sender.
 And in the code, we use
 ```
 windows.congestion_window
 ```
 to represent the congestion window size.

-Flow control is composed of three different parts: slow start, congestion avoidance and fast recovery.
+Congestion control is composed of three different parts: slow start, congestion avoidance and fast recovery.
 Then we introduce the detail of them.

 Slow start: at the beginning, CWND is 1 MSS and every time the sender receives a ACK, CWND increases by 1 MSS.
 So CWND will be doubled every RTT time.